Prepare for the Super Guarantee Rate Increase

 As an employer, you're likely familiar with the Superannuation Guarantee (SG) — the regular contribution you're required to make to your eligible employees' super funds.
 Regardless of the size of your business, this contribution is mandatory.

 The SG constitutes part of your employees' total remuneration, calculated as a percentage of their gross salary or wages.
-The Australian Government sets this percentage, and it changes over time.
-Below is a table of historic and future superannuation guarantee rates.
+The Australian Government sets this percentage, and it may change over time.
+Below is a table of historic superannuation guarantee rates.
+From 1 July 2021, the rate has been increasing by 0.50% every financial year.
+There are not currently any plans to increase the rate from 12%, but of course, this is always open to change.

 Super guarantee increase approaching